emrecosar/ficisertligi/_posts/2020-12-19-neist-point.md

 Finish; more spice, malty dryness, peaty, long, warm and very satisfying.

 No age statement, non chill-filtered, 45,8% abv.
 Little bit different from classic Talisker style, because it's soft and light on body.
-"Finest rare casks" were selected by Malt Master Craig Wilson according to the distillery to create this expression.
+According to the distillery, Finest rare casks" were selected by Malt Master Craig Wilson, to create this expression.
-Nowadays, it's getting harder to find one and as a result, price increases.
+Nowadays, it's getting harder to find one and as a result, the price increases.
 If you're seeking for an unusual experience, go for it.

 Cheers to all.